Sagar4173/ONYX/docs/USER_GUIDE.md

 # 🎓 User Guide

-## Welcome to SecureDevOps AI Platform
+## Welcome to ONYX Security Intelligence Platform

-SecureDevOps AI Platform is an enterprise-grade security analysis tool that combines multiple security scanners with artificial intelligence to provide comprehensive vulnerability assessments, intelligent risk prioritization, and actionable remediation guidance.
+ONYX is an enterprise-grade security analysis tool that combines multiple security scanners with artificial intelligence to provide comprehensive vulnerability assessments, intelligent risk prioritization, and actionable remediation guidance.

 This guide will help you get started with the platform, understand its features, and make the most of its capabilities.